 However good this sounds or however pretty Melnik looks, it’s story hasn’t always been roses and wine.

-Melnik is not officially Bulgaria’s smallest village without good reason (at just 385 people).
+Melnik is officially Bulgaria’s smallest village with just 385 people

-Melnik never recovered.
-Houses, and what were 70 churches, are now mostly ruins.
+Houses, and what were 70 churches, are mostly ruins.

 To quote the info from the Kordopulov House Museum: